 Melanoma

-Melanoma, also known as skin cancer, is a cancer that commonly, but not always, develops from over exposure to the sun.
-CTRT funds research into melanoma with the research team led by Dr Paul Nathan and Dr Heather Shaw.
+CTRT funds research into melanoma at Mount Vernon with the research team led by Professor Paul Nathan, Dr Heather Shaw, Dr Thomas Carter, Dr Salma Alam and Dr Romaana Mir.
 We have a dedicated team that run all aspects of clinical trials from patient care to data management.
-80% of their salaries are covered by charitable funds and commercial trial income and therefore our trial patients have access to the most innovative treatments because of the generosity of contributors to CTRT.
+80% of their salaries are covered by charitable funds and commercial trial income.
+Our patients have access to the most innovative treatments in part because of the generosity of contributors to CTRT supporting the work of our trials team.

 Uveal Melanoma Trial

 Rarely, melanoma can start in the back of the eye.
-Uveal melanoma is distinct from skin melanoma and is usually associated with particularly poor outcomes.
+Uveal melanoma is distinct from skin melanoma and can be associated with particularly poor outcomes.

-We have been leading the clinical development of a novel immunotherapy drug called Tebentafusp.
-Dr Nathan is the chief investigator on the recently completed phase III study and the whole CTRT supported study team has been very involved.
+We have been leading the clinical development of a novel immunotherapy drug called tebentafusp.
+Prof Nathan is the chief investigator on the recently completed phase III study and the whole CTRT supported study team has been very involved.
 Patients travelled from many parts of the country to come to Mount Vernon.
-Fortunately, we have shown that the drug significantly improves survival in patients with advanced disease.
-Immunocore, a company that has developed the drug, are applying for licences with regulatory authorities worldwide because of this data.
+The drug is the first discovered to significantly improve survival in patients with advanced disease.
+The study led to the licensing of the drug as a new standard of care internationally.
+Prof Nathan is now leading an international adjuvant trial with the EORTC of tebentafusp in patients who have had a high risk primary uveal melanoma to see whether the drug can reduce the risk of future relapse.

 CTRT have part funded the PRIMM Study which in February 2023 proved that a Mediterranean diet is associated with improved efficacy of immunotherapy for patients with melanoma.